epccs/Driver/K3/README.md

 This latching solenoid driver board has three half H-bridge and a common half H-bridge that can be used to discharge a (9V/12V/24V) capacitively stored charge into a latching Solenoid coil.
 A current limited (300mA pk) boost converter (MC34063A) is on board to build up the stored charge from a low voltage (5V) supply.

-Latching solenoids are driven with a current pulse that last a short duration.
-The pulse flows in a coil and establishes a magnetic field which can do work if it results in a Laplace force that throws the solenoid.
+Latching solenoids are driven with a current pulse that should last a short duration.
+The pulse from this driver flows in a single coil (don't use with multi-coil solenoids) and establishes a magnetic field that throws the solenoid into either a SET position or a RESET position.
 The pulse duration hopefully avoids overheating the coils.
 The Laplace force will not happen unless another magnetic field is present to act on, and will not convert electrical power into mechanical unless the force results in motion.
 The thrown solenoid also has a back emf in the driving coil.

 ## Inputs/Outputs/Functions